hyvor/laradocs/README.md

 ## Usage

-After installation you need to publish it's assets and configurations file using folowing commands to make it customizable.
+After installation you need to publish it's assets and configurations file using following commands to make it customizable.

+The `route` key in the configuration file is the subdomain given by Laradocs to the documentation.
+You cannot use your application without that subdomain route key.

+The `theme` key defines your theme css file name.
+Default theme file is `theme.css`.

-Your content files can be placed inside `views` directory in your project and define path in `config.php` file.
-Default path is `views/docs/pages`.
+Your content files path can be set in `config.php` at `content_directory` as base path of your application.
+Default path is `docs`.

-Then you can check it using doc generator default path `{Your project url}/docgen`.
-Default path can be changed in `config.php`
+`navigation` key in config is an array which defines the design of navigation in your documentation.
 ### Publish assets to public folder
 ```bash
 php artisan vendor:publish --provider="Hyvor\Laradocs\LaradocsServiceProvider" --tag="assets"